Arkus Focus March 2016

 by Niall O'Connor

-- Equity markets rose in all major regions.
-Volatility trends were downwards.
-Sector volatilities ranged from 8-11% (but Energy 21%).
-All major sectors had medium volatilities relative to the last 12 months except Energy at High.
+- Equity market price moves were generally small; volatility trends were mixed.
+Sector volatilities ranged from 10-24%, although Energy fell to 31%.
+All major sectors had High volatilities relative to the last 12 months, with the exception of Consumer Staples at low.

-- Option volatility will have been driven mostly by the large moves in underlying prices during the month.
-Volatility of volatility for the US fell to 98% (medium).
+- Option volatility will have dropped as volatility of volatility was sharply down.
+However moves in underlying prices were large during the month.
+Volatility of volatility for the US fell to 93% (High).

 Read the full Market Risk Report here.